aws-samples/data-protection/README.md

 * This section is only relevant if you are **not** using a pre-provisioned account.
 * The resources used in this workshop **will incur charges** in the AWS account used if not torn down according to the procedure outlined below

-You can use a **personal account** or create a **new AWS account** to ensure you have the neccessary access.
+You can use a **personal account** or create a **new AWS account** to ensure you have the necessary access.
 This should not be an AWS account from the company you work for.
 Please note that creating an AWS account takes time (credit card validation, etc.) and is not recommended when participating in the workshop during a time constrained event.

 ### Region Support